ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

 In this stage, the framework moves to setting up the :term:`components <Component>`.
 For each top-level component, the framework applies any :term:`configuration <Configuration>` defaults of the component.
-Next, it calls a special ``setup`` on each component providing each component access to the simulation :ref:`builder <builder_concept>` which allows the components to request services like :ref:`randomness <crn_concept>` or views into the :term:`population state table <State Table>` or to register themselves
+Next, it calls a special ``setup`` on each component, providing each component access to the simulation :ref:`builder <builder_concept>` which allows the components to request services like :ref:`randomness <crn_concept>` or views into the :term:`population state table <State Table>` or to register themselves